 The report also notes that the notification of the change of directors was not in line with the requirements of the Companies Act since no annual or special general meeting had been convened for purposes of electing the new director.

-It further said no resolution appointing the new director was registered with the Registrar of Companies.
+It further said no resolution appointing the new director was filed with the Registrar of Companies.

-The hearing of the winding up petition was to be heard on November 29, 2016 and would have been preceded by the cross examination of Mr Nduna, the author of the report which is dated February 8, 2016.
+The hearing of the winding-up petition was to be heard on November 29, 2016 and would have been preceded by the cross-examination of Mr Nduna, the author of the report dated February 8, 2016.